ShivaniKumar1/ShivaniKumar1/README.md

 - Hi!
 My name is Shivani Kumar.
-I recently graduated from UCF with a Bachelors of Computer Science.
+I recently graduated from UCF with a Bachelors in Computer Science.
 - I’m currently learning React and Golang!
 - How to reach me: shivanik1920@gmail.com
 - Feel free to check out my website: https://www.shkumar.com/